MuteeStack/30-Days-JavaScript/classes.md

 ## parts of OOPs

-object literal // this means that we are literally taking object for example 2 literally means 2
+object literal // this means that we are literally taking object for example 2 literally means 2 the objects are just object literals

-constructor
-classes
-prototype
+-constructor (new keywork is genrally constructor helps to create new instances) -classes
+-prototype
 instances (new , this)

 ## 4 pillars